-The Newton CDM System complies with the recommendations within British Standard 8102:2009 – Code of Practice for Protection of Below Ground Structures Against Water From The Ground for a “maintainable Type C waterproofing system”, and includes Inspection Ports to ensure maintainability and correct servicing of the system.
+The Newton CDM System complies with the recommendations within British Standard 8102:2022 – Code of Practice for Protection of Below Ground Structures Against Water Ingress for a “maintainable Type C waterproofing system”, and includes Inspection Ports to ensure maintainability and correct servicing of the system.

 This system utilises the wall and floor membranes, together with strategically placed drainage channels, to depressurise and manage the incoming water.
 This is why they are sometimes referred to as ‘water management systems’ Once captured, water is discharged from the property either via gravity to open elevations or removed by mechanical means e.g. pumping systems.

 “I have had Newton System 500 installed in the cellar of my London Victorian property following failure of the previous tanking system as a result of a burst water main in 2009.
 To say that I am very satisfied with the customer experience with Newton to date and Newton System 500 is an understatement!
 The technical team at Newton are “par excellence”.
 The company as a whole is exemplary and commendable putting the customer always first and tailoring solutions to meet customer needs.”
 G Palazzo – Homeowner in London.